-Checks if nfsd, mountd, and nfsmapid (nfsmapid is for Solaris 10) daemons are running.
+Checks if nfsd and mountd daemons are running.
 If they are not running, the agent starts the daemons.

 Monitor Monitors versions 2, 3, and 4 of the nfsd daemons, and versions 1, 2, and 3 of the mountd daemons.
 Monitors TCP and UDP versions of the daemons by sending RPC (Remote Procedure Call) calls ${\tt clnt_create}$ and ${\tt clnt_call}$ to the RPC server.
 If the calls succeed, the resource is reported ONLINE.
 Clean Terminates and restarts the nfsd, mountd, and nfsmapid daemons.
 Attr_changed When the Protocol attribute is changed, this function dynamically restarts the NFS services if the services are not running as per the protocol specified in the Protocol attribute.